BlueWinds/LapisAzurai/README.md

   If you do include it, or a derivative of it in another work, that work must be similarly licensed.
 * All code in the "/src/engine" folder is licensed under [the GPL v2](http://www.gnu.org/licenses/gpl.txt) This means that you can redistribute this folder freely as long as you (A) give credit.
-  If you do include it (or a derivative of it) in another work, that work must be freely licensed.
+  If you do include it (or a derivative of it) in another work, that work must also be similarly licensed.
 * Each library in the "/src/lib" directory has its own license.
 See the header of each file there for details (most are MIT or public domain).

 # Credits

 * Design, coding, writing and characters are all by BlueWinds (http://winds.blue).
-* Art is commissioned by BlueWinds (released under CC-NC-SA).
-** Map by Junior Mclean (http://lordfreeza.deviantart.com/)
+* Art is commissioned or created by BlueWinds.
+All images included are released under CC-NC-SA ** Map by Junior Mclean (http://lordfreeza.deviantart.com/) ** Character art by Indy K (http://indy-k.deviantart.com/) ** Amandais, Colinth and Tomenoi are modifications of public domain images (original sources unknown) by BlueWinds (http://winds.blue)
-** Location art by Hoang Viet Anh (http://mitteam.deviantart.com/) ** Natalie, James, Kat and Asara by Kagura Kurosaki (http://kagura-kurosaki.deviantart.com/) ** All other character art by Indy K (http://indy-k.deviantart.com/)
+** All other location art by Hoang Viet Anh (http://mitteam.deviantart.com/)